Table of Contents

 From the menu select a DNS record type, and click on the type to enter the new record page.
 DNSimple supports several different DNS record types.

-The creation page varies depending on the record type you selected.
-In most cases, you’ll be asked to provide a Name, a TTL, and the data (or content) for the record.
+In most cases, you’ll be asked to provide a Name, a TTL, and the content for the record.

 Name: This is the record hostname.
 Leave it blank to configure a record for the root domain.
 Otherwise, enter the subdomain part for a different hostname.
 You can also enter an